 It’s possible to get a default mark removed from your credit file, but this can only be done by the lender who put it there.
 It's a good idea to check your credit score regularly.
 If you spot any marks that shouldn't be there, you can contact the credit agency and ask for it to be removed.

-Half of all the mortgages on the market aren't directly available to you as a borrower.
 We work with specialist mortgage brokers who help people just like you to access these unique mortgages.
 See how you can get a mortgage with defaults.

 Being in an IVA now or in the past can make things tricky when it comes to remortgaging.
 It's not impossible though, and lenders can be more lenient with you than if you were applying for a mortgage for the first time.